blueskyletters/blueskyletters.github.io/_posts/2020-12-26-the-unlikely-pilgrimage-of-harold-fry-book-review.md

 ![](/uploads/the-unlikely-pilgrimage.jpg)

 I do not know how to express the valuable thoughts that this book gifted me.
-Anyways, this piece of writing is one from the heart and.
+Anyways, this piece of writing is one from the heart.
 Here are some beautiful thoughts in her own words:

 _“If we don't go mad once in a while, there's no hope.”_